sicaaa/UeberLeben/README.md

 # UeberLeben

-"Über Leben" (about life) was a participatory workshop for the students of the Erich Kästner School.
+"Über Leben" (about life) was a participatory design workshop for 19 students of the Erich Kästner School.
+In this project "über Leben", the students of the 11th grade were asked to develop an artistic and technological position to explore the coexistence of human and non-human life forms.
-Inspired by animals, the students explored different movement behaviors, materials, and mechanisms to create a shape-changing interface.
+Inspired by animals (snake, butterfly, pufferfish, pangolin, bird, and leopard), the students investigated different movement behaviors, materials, and mechanisms to create a shape-changing interface by using an arduino microcontroller and different electronic components.
-This project was supported by the Kulturagentinnen and the Körber Stiftung.
+As part of KNALL & FORSCH - Labor für Mint und Kunst, this project was supported by the Kulturagentinnen and the Körber Stiftung.

 See virtual demo:
 https://wokwi.com/projects/364094521920113665